openharmony/docs/en/application-dev/quick-start/start-with-ets.md

 2. Add a **&lt;Button&gt;** component.

-   On the default page, add a **&lt;Button&gt;** component to accept user clicks and implement redirection to another page.
+   On the default page, add a **&lt;Button&gt;** component to respond to user clicks and implement redirection to another page.
 The sample code in the **index.ets** file is shown below:

    ```ts